webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/dynamodb.md

     - Document types: list, map
     - Set types: string set, number set, binary set

+## DynamoDB Read/Write Capacity Modes

+- Control how you manage your tables capacity (read/write throughput)

+* Provisioned Mode (default)
+    - You specify the number of reads/writes per second
+    - You need to plan capacity beforehand
+    - Pay for provisioned Read Capacity Units (RCU) & Write Capacity Units (WRU)
+    - Possibility to add auto-scaling mode for RCU and WCU
+* On-Demand Mode
+    - Reads/Writes scale automatically up/down with your workloads
+    - No capacity planning needed
+    - Pay for what you use, more expensive
+    - Great for unpredictable workloads

 ## Provisioned Throughput

 - Table must have a provisioned throughput, we must provision read and write capacity units